Chat with a VAWLTer

 3. Remove inflated phrases.

-There are numerous other phrases and words that you can look for to cut out of your writing and reduce your word count, but the best method is to be aware.
+There are numerous phrases and words that you can look for to cut out of your writing and reduce your word count, but the best method is to be aware.
 Consider as you write if the words and phrases you are using actually are doing something.
 Are they contributing to the overall meaning?
 Even if you aren’t trying lower your word count, writing in a concise and clear manner makes for stronger papers and writing!